-The plan provides that awards under the plan will be subject to forfeiture, repayment or reimbursement by the optionee or grantee to the Company to the extent (i) set forth in any award agreement, (ii) set forth in the Company's Clawback Policy as it may be amended from time to time, (iii) to the extent any participant becomes subject to any recoupment or clawback policy hereafter adopted by the Company, including any such clawback policy (or amended version of the Company's Clawback Policy) adopted to comply with the final clawback rules adopted pursuant to the Dodd-Frank Wall Street Reform and Consumer Protection Act once such final rules are adopted by the SEC, and (iv) required under applicable laws which impose mandatory recoupment, including the Sarbanes-Oxley Act.
+The plan provides that awards under the plan will be subject to forfeiture, repayment or reimbursement by the grantee to the Company to the extent (i) set forth in any award agreement, (ii) set forth in the Company's Clawback Policy as it may be amended from time to time, (iii) any grantee becomes subject to any recoupment or clawback policy hereafter adopted by the Company, including any such clawback policy (or amended version of the Company's current Clawback Policy) adopted by the Company to comply with the rules adopted pursuant to the Dodd-Frank Wall Street Reform and Consumer Protection Act once such final rules are adopted by the SEC, or (iv) required under any applicable laws which impose mandatory recoupment, including the Sarbanes-Oxley Act.
 For a discussion of the Company's Clawback Policy, see "Compensation Discussion and Analysis - Executive Compensation Policies - Compensation Clawback Policy" above.